zabulus/core/builds/install/arch-specific/win32/installation_readme.txt

-Firebird Database Server 2.0 ALPHA 2
+Firebird Database Server 2.0 ALPHA 3
 ==================================================

   ** IMPORTANT **

-  See note below regarding installation over older versions of Firebird
+  The ODS has changed.
+See the notes below regarding the new ODS and installation over older versions of Firebird.

   ** ********* **

-This document is a guide to installing this package of Firebird 2.0 Alpha 2 on the Win32 platform.
+This document is a guide to installing this package of Firebird 2.0 Alpha 3 on the Win32 platform.
 These notes refer to the installation package itself, rather than Firebird 2.0 in general.